souvikg544/TTS_Data_Maker/README.md

 ### 2. Download a speech
 To download an audio from YouTube video cd into the TTS_Data_Maker directory and use audio_download.py Below is a sample command for downloading a GOT video :) .A mp4 file will be downloaded in the main_audio directory.
+It is required to give the video_link and speaker/video name as arguments to the below python file.
 ```
 python audio_download.py --video_link https://www.youtube.com/watch?v=-B8IkMj6d1E --speaker_name got